mitranim/prax/docs/html/api/app.md

 `prev -> mean -> next`

-The `next` state exists during the data phase: it's passed to reducers and computers, and becomes their return value.
+The `next` state exists during the data phase: it's passed to reducers and computers, and gets replaced by their return value.
 When the data phase ends, the app substitutes its `mean` state for `next`.

 ## `EmitMono(enque)`